Home/Blog/Interview Prep/Top 40 Questions for a Spring Framework Interview

 • Java Small Business Platform

 To start preparing for your Spring interview, be sure to brush up on your Java skills.
-Educative’s course Grokking Coding Interview Patterns in Java will help you simplify your Java review.
+Educative’s course Grokking Coding Interview Patterns will help you simplify your Java review.
 You’ll learn the 24 patterns behind every coding interview question, so you can be prepared to answer any problem you might face.

 From all of us here at Educative, good luck, and happy learning!